Lore-rocha/CHAPTER1-Early-events-in-ionomycin-induced-NETosis/README.md

 - Table 3B: Proteins found in higher proportion on the nucleus and/or organelles fractions but reduced on the soluble proteins fraction and/or in the secretome of ionomycin-treated neutrophils
 - Table 3C: Enrichment results of proteins that are proportionally enriched in the nucleus and proportionally reduced in the secretome and/or soluble proteins fraction of ionomycin-treated neutrophils
 - Table 3D: Enrichment results of proteins that are proportionally enriched in the organellar fraction and proportionally reduced in the secretome and soluble proteins fraction of ionomycin-treated neutrophils
+- Table 4A: Exclusives and common citrullinated proteins in the fractions of nucleus, organelles, soluble proteins and secretome.
+Peptides marked with "*" were exclusive to one individual.
+All proteins described were identified in at least 2 out of 3 individuals.
+- Table 4B: Statistical analysis of common citrullinated proteins of each individual.
+Peptides marked with "*" were exclusive to one individual.
+All proteins described were identified in at least 2 out of 3 individuals.